-If your business collects personal information, it may need to comply with the Australian Privacy Principles.
+If your business collects personal information, it may need to comply with the APPs.
 Businesses that must comply include healthcare providers, any business with an annual turnover of more than $3 million and small businesses that choose to opt-in.
 If you do need to comply, you should follow five steps to ensure privacy compliance:

 - Conduct a privacy audit

 - Provide a privacy notification

 - Train key staff and appoint a privacy officer

 If your business needs assistance on complying with its privacy obligations, call LegalVision’s online lawyers or fill out the form on this page.

 We appreciate your feedback – your submission has been successfully received.